Things you will need before you bring your puppy home.

 For washable items, launder them as usual and add a box of baking soda or a cup of vinegar and leave out to air dry.

-Your puppy needs to feel like an accepted member of the family, and having his own home within your home will help him feel secure and comfortable.
-First, choose a quiet area of the house where your puppy can sleep without being disturbed whenever he's tired; a quiet corner of the kitchen or family room is ideal.
-You may want to partition off an area around his bed for a few days to create a little "den" where he can feel secure and be out of harm's way.
-Try not to spend too much on an expensive bed he's likely to chew; because you still need to line his bed with something soft and warm (and he needs something to snuggle with) choose an old blanket instead.
+Your puppy needs to feel like an accepted member of the family, and having their own home within your home will help them feel secure and comfortable.
+First, choose a quiet area of the house where your puppy can sleep without being disturbed whenever they're tired; a quiet corner of the kitchen or family room is ideal.
+You may want to partition off an area around their bed for a few days to create a little "den" where they can feel secure and be out of harm's way.
+Try not to spend too much money on an expensive bed at this stage as a puppy is likely to chew their bed.
+You'll also need to line the bed with something soft and warm (for snuggling with) and an old blanket can work well.